-Seven foreign tourists and a security official were among the 19 people who died Wednesday when at least five terrorists attacked the famed Bardo museum in Tunis.
+Seven foreign tourists and a security official were among the 19 people who died Wednesday when at least five terrorists attacked the Bardo museum in Tunis.